-Abusive use of data by companies.
-The processing of user data represents a major opportunity for software and media companies.
-They have the ability to better understand the behaviour of their users and refine their products and services accordingly, but also to monetize this data through targeted advertising activities.
+Abusive collection and use of data by companies.
+Access to users' data, whether personal or not, represents a major opportunity for software and media companies.
+They have the opportunity to better understand consumer behaviours and refine their offers accordingly, but also to monetize this data through targeted advertising activities.
 Whether for internal use (refining one's own products and services) or external use (data resale or marketing of a targeted advertising service based on this data), data collection has become widespread on websites, applications and connected objects.
-However, these practices are rarely accompanied by a sufficient degree of transparency towards users.
+However, although an increasing number of countries have developed more stringent regulations in this area, these practices are still too rarely accompanied by a sufficient degree of transparency towards users.
 The latter often have only a partial understanding of how their data is used and limited power to act on how data is collected and the use made of it.
 The risk of invasion of privacy is particularly high among companies that collect a large amount of information (photos, videos, geolocation, etc.) and whose "free" business model relies on the monetization of user data (social networks, mobile video game applications, etc.).
 It should also be noted that many of these companies still offer only a limited possibility of erasing old data, a problem that directly echoes the subject of the right to privacy and that has given rise to regulatory considerations, particularly in the European Union with the European Data Protection Directive, including the notion of the "right to be forgotten".